Anomalous-Sentiment/sinoalice-nightmare-sequencer/README.md

 3. The web app will be accessible through a web browser at `http://localhost:3000/`

 ### Running the production build with Docker
-1. Navigate to the root of this repository
+1. Navigate to the folder `sinoalice-nightmare-plotter` in this repository
 2. Run the following command to build the docker image: `docker build -t nm-plotter .`
 3. Run the following command to start the docker container from the image: `docker run -p 3000:3000 nm-plotter`
 4. The web app will be accessible through a web browser at `http://localhost:3000/`